krainboltgreene/jsonapi-realizer.rb/README.md

 end
 ```

-*They don't have to be ActiveRecord* models, but we have built-in support for that library (adapter-based).
+*Note: They don't have to be ActiveRecord models, but we have built-in support for that library (adapter-based).*

 Second you'll need some realizers:

 ``` ruby
 class PhotoRealizer